 Therefore, much of the country’s important protective decision-making takes place here, meaning that, without it, the US would be a lot less safe to live in.
 There’s more to it than just five sides and secretive operations.
 Let’s take a closer look with these interesting facts about The Pentagon:

-It is said to be the biggest low-rising office in the world.
-It is truly massive!
-In total, it covers around 6.5 million square feet – very easy to get lost in, you might think, but as a defence stronghold, it is meticulously laid-out and organised.
+In total, it covers around 6.5 million square feet of ground – very easy to get lost in, you might think, but as a defense stronghold, it is meticulously laid-out and organized.

 In fact, there are miles upon miles of corridors lining the Pentagon’s interior.
 You’ll find around 17 miles of them in total!

 The Pentagon infamously came under attack during the 9/11 terror disaster, in which many lives were lost in the destruction of the World Trade Center buildings in New York.
 The Pentagon suffered, too, with 189 people dying as a result of Flight 77 hitting Wedge 3 of the building.

 However, it is thought that renovations on the building may have helped to save many more lives in the disaster.
 That’s because only a fraction of the workers due to head back to Wedge 3 were actually present when the plane struck.